 Why bother if the score is “only” 4.6?

-- Exposure area huge (massively deployed plugin).
+- Display area huge (massively deployed plugin).

-- The "PR:H + UI:A" combination won't protect you if you have several powerful administrators/editors, if you import third-party JSON, or if automations process ACF content.
+- The “PR:H + UI:A”If you have several powerful administrators/editors, if you import third-party JSONs, or if automations process ACF content, "ACF" won't protect you.

 Versions affected and patch

-- Correction: 6.4.3 (ACF and ACF PRO).
+- Corrected : 6.4.3 (ACF and ACF PRO).

 Plausible operating scenarios

-- Internal phishing: content resembling legitimate components (CTAs, forms) to trick users.
+- Internal phishing Content resembling legitimate components (CTAs, forms) to trick users.

 - Chain to XSS if the output is not secured (